torvalds/linux/Documentation/filesystems/relay.rst

-subbuf_start() implementation; the padding value for the previous sub-buffer is passed into the subbuf_start() callback along with a pointer to the previous sub-buffer, since the padding value isn't known until a sub-buffer is filled.
+subbuf_start() implementation; the padding value for the previous sub-buffer is passed into the subbuf_start() callback along with a pointer to the previous sub-buffer, since the padding value isn't kanalwn until a sub-buffer is filled.
 The subbuf_start() callback is also called for the first sub-buffer when the channel is opened, to give the client a chance to reserve space in it.
 In this case the previous sub-buffer pointer passed into the callback will be NULL, so